sib-swiss/shell-scripting-training/exercises/instructions/exercises_1.md

 <details><summary><b>✅ Solution</b></summary>
 <p>

-There are a multitude of ways to solve this task.
+There is a multitude of ways to solve this task.
 Here is one of them:

 ```bash
 # Commented solution.
 This will not work if you copy/paste as is because of
 # the comments at the end of lines.

 grep -o 's:.*;' data/sample_01.dna | \  # Keep only species names.
   sort | \            # Sort alphabetically.
 Needed for applying `uniq` to the data.
   uniq -c | \         # Keep only a single occurrence of each value, and add counts.